rubensworks/article-privacy-decentralized/content/solution.md

 ## A Possible Instantiation
 {:#solution}

-Summary of the section
+In this section, we present an instantiation of the proposed framework and discuss possible alternatives approaches, placing a particular focus on techniques for access key creation, summarization generation and maintenance, and access control enforcement.

+### Access Key Creation

+* Propose one way to generate access keys from policies, and highlight potential alternatives.
+* Each user has a list of keys, keys are shared among users for same parts of data
+* Explain key management (creation and where it's stored) and revocation
+* Mention self-sovereign identity?
 {:.todo}

-...go over the 3 aspects
-1. AMFs meet all of these requirements (but can require multiple param-versions, AMF-negotiation?, LDN)
-2. ...
-3. SHACL/ShEx, encryption stuff
-{:.todo}

-### Privacy-Preserving Federated Querying

-In this section, we discuss techniques for summarization, suggestions on how to handle their different parameters, and how communication between sources and aggregators could be handled.

-**Summarization techniques**
+Concretely, we address the following requirement:

+1. **No data leaking**:
+    Values in Bloom filters are hashed, which can not be reversed.

+### Summarization Generation and Maintenance

 The technical requirements for enabling federated querying in an efficient manner through privacy-preserving aggregators are mainly driven by the summarization technology.
 We consider Approximate Membership Functions (AMFs), such as Bloom filters or GCS one possible candidate for such summaries that meet all of these requirements.
-Concretely, they meet the requirements in the following manner:
+Concretely, we address the following requirements:

-1. **No data leaking**:
-    Values in Bloom filters are hashed, which can not be reversed.
 2. **Value additions**:
     Additions to Bloom filters are possible by inserting a bit string.
     `SummaryInitialize() = 0` and